Disneyland Hotel Review: Is It Worth The Price?

 Disneyland Hotel Review Conclusion

 If money is no object for you this is an easy recommendation, which I imagine is largely who this is targeted at.
 It's the best Disneyland Paris has to offer without a doubt.
 For the rest of us, it can be hard to justify the cost, but it's an incredible hotel and a Disney hotel experience like I've never had.
 Would I do it again?
-Absolutely, but only on off-peak dates as some of the nightly rates makes my toes curl.
+Absolutely, but only on off-peak dates as some of the nightly rates make my toes curl.
 I would be tempted to do a night or two here and just spend the entire time enjoying the hotel, and then move to another hotel for a couple of nights to do theme parks.
-This was a Valentine's Day & Anniversary surprise treat for my fiancee (that I get to enjoy as well, of course) and I think this might be something to do as a treat for a special occasion rather than just somewhere to sleep while visiting Disneyland Paris theme parks.
+This was a Valentine's Day and Anniversary surprise treat for my fiancee (that I get to enjoy as well, of course) and I think this might be something to do as a treat for a special occasion rather than just somewhere to sleep while visiting Disneyland Paris theme parks.

 You can use the Disneyland Paris Price Estimate Calendar to search for dates at a glance to quickly see the nightly rate at Disneyland Hotel.
 It's the best way to find the cheapest nights.